 Significant skills training include: dedicated time for diagnostic radiology and ultrasound, including ultrasound guided injections and prolotherapy, casting & splinting, and suturing.
 Electrodiagnostic studies are included for fellows with specialization in physical medicine and rehabilitation.

 We participate in the National Resident Matching Program (NRMP) along with the other physical medicine and family medicine fellowship programs.
-Use of the application on the American Medical Society for Sports Medicine (AMSSM) website is encouraged.

 To be considered as an applicant, we require the following documents to be mailed to the Director at the address listed above: